 - One CEU is defined as ten contact hours of participation in an organized continuing education experience, under responsible sponsorship, capable direction, and qualified instructors.
 (This ratio of ten hours to one CEU is recommended by IACET.) - Program objectives, content, format, methods of instruction, methods of evaluation, and program schedules will be established prior to the determination of the number of contact hours and appropriate CEUs.
 CEUs do not convert to degree credit.
-CEUs may be integrated into regular credit course work but must be approved on a course-bycourse basis by the appropriate college academic affairs committee.

-- Permanent records for individual participants in CE programs will be kept. - Course fees will be negotiated between the requesting agency or individuals and the University. - Implementation of all continuing education programs will be in accordance with the criteria and guidelines of the IACET. - Review, evaluation and approval of CEUs for an educational experience is the responsibility of the Administrator of the Professional Development and Life-Long Learning Center.
+CEUs may be integrated into regular credit course work but must be approved on a course-by-course basis by the appropriate college academic affairs committee. - Permanent records for individual participants in CE programs will be kept. - Course fees will be negotiated between the requesting agency or individuals and the University. - Implementation of all continuing education programs will be in accordance with the criteria and guidelines of the IACET. - Review, evaluation and approval of CEUs for an educational experience is the responsibility of the Director of PIP.
 Contact at 671-735-2600.